Meeco/docs/guides/portal-tutorials/organisation-administrators/onboarding-and-organisation-setup.md

 ### Subsequent invitations to the SVX Portal

 It is possible for an Organisation Administrator to be invited to join other Organisations or Tenancies.
-In this case, the SVX Portal will recognise the Organisation Administrator as an existing Portal user.
+In this case, the SVX Portal will recognise the Organisation Administrator as an existing  user.
 All subsequent invitation emails will state:
 - Which Tenant or Organisation you have been invited to join
 - The name of the person who invited you
 - A URL to access the SVX Portal, and